 We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

 Report on Other Legal and Regulatory Requirements

-As required by the Societies Act (British Columbia), we report that, in our opinion, the accounting principles in Canadian accounting standards for not-for-profit organizations have been applied on a basis consistent with that of the preceding year.
+As required by the Society Act of British Columbia, we report that, in our opinion, these principles have been applied on a basis consistent with that of the previous year.